artemnovichkov/sasha/README.md

 Use dashes for different folder levels.

-Than just run `sasha` in any folder with project name as first parameter, for example:
+Then just run `sasha` in any folder with project name as first parameter, for example:

 ```
-$ sasha Facebook
+$ sasha ProjectName
 ```

 ## Installing